Seoca Lithiotis Limestone: Paleoenvironment

 The Budoš Limestone was developed in a coastal setting with marine ingressions, likely a Mangrove-type environment (ex. with modern plants from Quintana Roo).

 Facies architecture and fossil content indicate a low-energy, protected lagoon on the inner to middle ramp, with repeated shoaling-upward parasequences from Plicatostylidae-rich subtidal packstones to fenestral supratidal mud-rich beds.
 Local hardgrounds, vadose cements and rare breccias record brief emersion events before progradation of oolitic shoals during the Middle Jurassic.
 Local Budos flora developed on an island setting in the Dinaric Carbonate Platform, likely linked with the exposed layers of Seoce.
 This setting would be made of the emerged Budoshi High, representing an island flora; a humid belt would have existed along the shore, while coniferous vegetation would have prevailed in the drier interior.
-The Budoš flora, as well Rumija and Seoce lithiotis facies were made after the Livari supersequence created a massive lagoon in the inner ramp.
+The Budoš flora, as well as the Rumija and Seoce Lithiotis facies, developed after the Livari supersequence created a massive lagoon on the inner ramp.
 A common facies in the 3 locations shows about 1–2 m thick lagoon parasequences, from lithiotis rich subtidal packstone to shallower wackestone, where the lagoonal shale facies recovering the flora is deposited.

-The main consensus is that the layers rich in flora belong to a Bahamian-type Mangrove system developed on a coastal setting with a nearby Macchia arid inland setting dominated by Hirmeriellaceae and Araucariaceae conifers, as well Bennettites, that was either an island inside a Carbonate platform or part of a larger landmass.
-The mangrove system was mostly composed of seed ferns bearing the leaf genus Pachypteris linked with complex root systems that cover most of the layers, developed over and linked with the local aberrant bivalve (Lithiotis) reefs, together developed as a belt around the coast, yet is unknown how far reached.
+The main consensus is that the layers rich in flora belong to a Bahamian-type Mangrove system developed on a coastal setting with a nearby Macchia arid inland setting dominated by Hirmeriellaceae and Araucariaceae conifers, as well as Bennettites, that was either an island inside a Carbonate platform or part of a larger landmass.
+The mangrove system was mostly composed of seed ferns bearing the leaf genus Pachypteris linked with complex root systems that cover most of the layers, developed over and linked with the local aberrant bivalve (Lithiotis) reefs, developed together as a belt around the coast, yet it is unknown how far it reached.
 The inland setting was dry and with common wildfire activity, as proven by the great amount of charcoal recovered in some of the layers.
 The Lithiotis layers are intercalated by oolitic and oncolitic layers of likely subtidal/lagoonal origin, with several coastal cycles measured, such as development of lagoons and complete flooding of the vegetation levels, as well small coal-dominated sections.
 The ingression-regression trend allowed the development of the local mangroves.

 The same type of ecosystem was also recovered more recently on slightly older (Late Pliensbachian) rocks on Albania that may belong to the same unit, with also great dominance of the genus Pachypteris linked with root systems along Lithiotis reefs, with evidence of catastrophic events which "killed" the flora.
 These types of layers have been vinculated with the early evolution of crabs.